Monitoring system health

 2. Viewing logs

-The application log in Dundas BI can help you to troubleshoot operational warnings or errors.
+The application log can help you to troubleshoot operational warnings or errors.

 See Application logs for details on accessing the log and configuring log filters.